FDA Banned Impossible Burger Ingredients

 Impossible Burger Ingredients:

-Soy Protein Concentrate - Genetically modified and highly processed form of soy that removes the carbohydrates.
+Genetically modified and highly processed form of soy that removes the carbohydrates.

 Three processes are used for carbohydrate removal: acid leaching, aqueous ethanol extraction and moist heat-water leaching (2).

 Soy itself is a bit controversial.
 Why?
-It contains estrogen-like compounds called phytoestrogens and isoflavones.
+It contains more of estrogen-like compounds called phytoestrogens and isoflavones.
 They can mimic the effects of estrogen in our cells.
 This doesn’t necessarily mean negative effects in humans.
 Aside from a few case studies, there are no real hormonal issues related to eating soy.

 Coconut Oil - Not much concern with coconut oil.
 It is higher in saturated fat, but not enough to be concerned as we know that saturated fat is not the demon we thought in the 60s.

-Sunflower Oil - A staple in almost all processed and packaged foods.
+Sunflower Oil - A staple in almost all processed and packaged items.
 High in omega-6 fats.
 A bit concerning seeing that this is the 4th ingredient.
 Apparently it is used to cut down on saturated fat from coconut oil.

 Natural Flavors - also known as Autolyzed Yeast.
-Common in processed meat products.
+Common in processed animal products.
 Also a sodium bomb.
 It is commonly used as an alternative to MSG to make glutamic acid.
 Glutamic acid has many of the same addictive properties as MSG due to it’s savoury, umami taste.

 Potato Protein - Isolated from potatoes.
 Has a great amino acid profile.